Just like your beach body, it’s hard work keeping Adelaide beaches looking good. Here’s why it’s worth the effort.

 As Adelaide’s climate changes and sea levels continue to rise, it will take extra work to keep our beaches looking beautiful.

-To find out about the latest beach works and how we’re bringing new life to our coastal environments, visit the website.
+To find out about the latest beach works and how we’re securing the future of our coastline, visit the website.

 Main image: Henley Beach